pebbe/crowdsourcing/README.md

 This runs on a web server with CGI enabled.
 It was tested on Apache2.

-For installation instructions, read INSTALL.md
+ 1. Read INSTALL.md for installation instructions.

-To configure the software for your own project, read CONFIG.md
+ 2. Read CONFIG.md for instructions on how to configure the software for your own project.